Training dynamic models using early exits for automatic speech recognition on resource-constrained devices: Results

 Finally, experiments on TED-LIUM and VoxPopuli, shown in Tab.~\ref{tab:results_voxted}, confirm the observations drawn on LibriSpeech.
 In these experiments, we also observe superior performance in models trained with the compound early-exit loss as compared to those trained with single exits, for layers higher than $4$.
+Moreover, experiments on LibriSpeech-100h (not reported here for the sake of space) have shown similar trends, suggesting the effectiveness of the approach also for low-resource ASR settings.